SFTtech/nyan/doc/nyan.md

       and another parent defines it independently)
       * C3 is applied first (unifies members by a common parent)
       * Name conflicts must then resolved by manual qualification again
-* A mod API could be implemented as follows:
-  Create a `nyan::Object` named `Mod` that has a member with a set of patches to apply
-  * To create a mod: Inherit from this `Mod` `nyan::Object` and add patches to the set
-  * List the object name in an ordinary .conf-style file so the engine knows the name and can query for it
-  * The game engine then applies the patches of that object at the appropriate moment

 ### Syntax